 - 7. 3.1 The Director may define airspace or other areas as prohibited.
 A mark or track point inside a red, yellow or blue PZ is valid unless the area is defined as OFB.
 The boundaries and, if applicable, the altitude limits in feet MSL, shall be published in writing for each PZ. - 7.
-3.2 Circular PZs (cylinder or dome shape) shall be defined by the center point map reference and radius in meters and/or feet.
-PZs with natural boundaries shall be defined by marked copies of the competition map to each competitor individually. - 7.
-3.3 There are three classifications of PZ's: Red, Yellow and Blue. - 7.
-3.4 A Red PZ is restricted airspace and will include an upper altitude limit which a competitor shall not fly below.
-Ground contact of the inflated balloon is not permitted. - 7.
-3.4.1 A Red Road PZ identifies restricted airspace surrounding major roadways or interstates.
+3.2 There are three classifications of PZ's: Red, Yellow and Blue. - 7.
+3.3 A Red PZ is restricted airspace and will include an upper altitude limit which a competitor shall not fly below.
+Ground contact of the inflated balloon is not permitted. - 7.3.4 A Red Road PZ identifies restricted airspace surrounding major roadways or interstates.
 It is measured from the centerline (expressed as a tunnel around the axis) of an interstate or other major highway identified as red roads. - 7.
 3.5 A Yellow PZ is a restricted area where no take-offs, landings or ground handling are permitted. - 7.
 3.6 A Blue PZ is a restricted airspace and will include a lower altitude limit which a competitor shall not fly above.
 The Blue PZ is considered OFB and infractions will be penalized under Rule 10.14.2

-7.4 PZ's IN FORCE
+7. 4 PZ's IN FORCE